alukosdev/ccsp/reference/glossary.md

 Applications or software that a business would use to assist the organization in solving enterprise problems.
 ==- Enterprise Cloud Backup
 Adds essential features such as archiving and disaster recovery to cloud backup solutions.
+==- Entitlement
+An entitlement maps an identity (including roles, personas, and attributes) to an authorization.
+The entitlement is what they are allowed to do, and for documentation purposes we keep these in an entitlement matrix.
+==- Entity
+The person or “thing” that will have an identity.
+It could be an individual, a system, a device, or application code.
 ==- Eucalyptus
 Eucalyptus is a paid and open-source computer software building AWS-compatible private and hybrid cloud computing environments.
 ==- European Economic Area (EEA)